-As soon as Thanksgiving comes around, sales abound, and retailers are offering attractive discounts to encourage consumers to buy gifts for loved ones.
-Counterfeiters are also aware that this is the easiest time to sell counterfeit wares and scam consumers—even the most educated consumers are less suspicious of discounted prices at this time.
-Online shopping has increased, including a double digit sales growth from Cyber Monday sales this year as compared to last—and as we continue to shift towards virtual shopping, we will also begin to see more consumers exercising purchasing power through mobile devices--$2.4 billion in 2010, up from $1.2 billion in 2009.
-As more shoppers choose to take advantage of the deals available and the convenience of online shopping, more scams will take place.
+As soon as Thanksgiving comes around, sales abound, and retailers are offering deep discounts to encourage consumers to buy gifts for loved ones.
+Counterfeiters are also aware that this is the easiest time to scam consumers—even the most educated consumers are less suspicious of discounted prices during this time of year.

-For brands, especially those which are highly counterfeited, monitoring and enforcement are key.
+Collaborative action on local and federal levels can lead to successful efforts to protect brands and consumers alike from counterfeit activity.
+For brands, especially those which are highly counterfeited, monitoring and enforcement are also key.
 As part of a robust brand protection strategy, understanding the market dynamics and being cognizant of the increase in counterfeit goods and scams during the holiday season can help brands gear up for any increase in illicit behavior.

 Here are five things brands can do to protect their consumers from purchasing counterfeit products online:

 1) Publish a list of authorized retailers & resellers on your website so that consumers know where to buy authentic product